isar/hive/docs/encrypted_box.md

 # Encrypted box

 Sometimes it is necessary to store data securely on the disk.
 Hive supports AES-256 encryption out of the box (literally).
-Bear in mind that encrypted boxes are a little bit slower than regular boxes...

-The only thing you need is a 32-bit (8 bytes) encryption key.
+The only thing you need is a 256-bit (32 bytes) encryption key.
 Hive provides a helper function to generate a secure encryption key using the [Fortuna](https://www.wikiwand.com/en/Fortuna_\(PRNG\)) random number generator:

 ```dart
 var key = Hive.generateSecureKey();